metalhelix/tracks/production_install_notes.md

 is generally hidden from directory browsing and from indexing by robots.

+This document describes the development and deployment of the 'tracks' server.
+It was developed by <Sam.Meier@gmail.com> with requirements and encouragement from <Chris_Seidel@stowers.org>.
+It is currently administered jointly between <Jenny_McGee@stowers.org> and
+<Malcolm_Cook@stowers.org>.
+The document started as Sam's
+leave-behind, and has been added to by Malcolm as he reviewed the application's deployment and overcame some of the ISSUES identified herein.

+This project, and this file, is on github at
+<https://github.com/metalhelix/tracks>.
+It is private - you need to
+be a member of <https://github.com/metalhelix> to view.

+# Server Configuration

 Tracks is a django application running under nginx/uwsgi.

-# Server Configuration

 ```{.bash}
 sudo yum -y install python # if needed